arvigeus/AZ-204/Questions/Functions Triggers and Bindings.md

 ---

-Question: Which of the following cron schedules will be executed every five minutes?
+Question: You need to create an Azure Function that is triggered every 5 minutes.
+Which of the following cron schedules can be used?

 - [x] `0 */5 * * * *`
 - [x] `*/5 * * * *`